fuhengwu2021/distributedai/9-production-llm-serving-stack.md

   --agents 1

 # Note: CUDA version can be 12.2.0 or 12.4.1 (both tested and working)
+# The --image flag uses the k3s-cuda image you built in Step 3 above
 ```

 **Step 2: Configure kubectl**